hughbowls/scorched-pixel-dungeon/README.md

-# Scorched Pixel Dungeon (Bugs fixed, better translations)
+# Scorched Pixel Dungeon (Bugs fixed, better translations and balance patches)

 Scorched Pixel dungeon gives you 4 new classes to play with:
 Heretic, Alchemist, Elementalist and Troll the Blacksmith.